-- Or, use the online Repeat Prescription Request form.
+- Use the online Repeat Prescription Request form. if are not registered for Patient Access.

 - Hand in repeat ordering slips (attached to each repeat prescription issued), to either the Kilmarnock or Hurlford surgery, or post to Kilmarnock surgery.